Beat Feuz wins Olympic downhill, completes career collection

 Two-time Olympic champion Matthias Mayer of Austria was 0.16 behind and added a bronze medal to his career haul.

-It’s been a quite a few weeks for Feuz: His second daughter was born, he won the most prestigious World Cup downhill in Kitzbühel, Austria, and now he has an Olympic gold medal.
+It’s been a quite a few weeks for the 5-foot-8 (1.72-meter) Feuz, who is second in this season’s downhill standings: His second daughter was born, he won the most prestigious World Cup downhill in Kitzbühel, Austria, and now he has an Olympic gold medal.

+Feuz will be a contender for another medal in Tuesday’s super-G. Then he’ll fly back to Switzerland.

+“In 40 hours I’m looking forward to being at home and having my family back in my arms,” he said.

 When he reached the finish, Feuz flipped his ski into the air then caught it in one swift motion — a tribute to former Swiss downhiller Didier Cuche, who used to celebrate that way.